Kathy Bates: Film breakthrough and critical success (1990–2009)

-Continued acclaim (2010–present)
+Continued acclaim and later roles (2010–present)

 In 2010, Bates appeared in the romantic comedy film Valentine's Day, directed by Garry Marshall.
 From 2010 to 2011, she had a recurring guest role on the NBC sitcom The Office as Jo Bennett.
 Her first lead role on a television series was in David E. Kelley's legal drama Harry's Law, which began airing on NBC on January 17, 2011, but was later canceled on May 14, 2012.
 In 2011, she portrayed famed art collector Gertrude Stein in Woody Allen's Midnight in Paris.
 In 2012, Bates made a guest appearance on Two and a Half Men as the ghost of Charlie Harper on the episode "Why We Gave Up Women", which aired on April 30, 2012.
 This guest appearance resulted in Bates winning her first Emmy Award, in the category of Outstanding Guest Actress in a Comedy Series, following nine nominations.

-In 2013, she began starring in the American Horror Story series' third season, Coven, as Delphine LaLaurie, an immortal racist who is brought back into the modern world after spending years buried alive.
+In 2013, she began starring in the American Horror Story series' third season, Coven, as Delphine LaLaurie, an immortal racist New Orleans socialite who is brought back into the modern world after spending 180 years buried alive.
 For that role, she won her second Emmy Award, in the category of Outstanding Supporting Actress in a Miniseries or a Movie.
 Bates claimed that Ryan Murphy, the creator of the series, "resurrected [her] career".

 Bates returned for the fourth season of American Horror Story, Freak Show, this time as Ethel Darling, a bearded lady who performs in a freak show.
 She subsequently returned again for the fifth season, Hotel, where she played Iris, the hotel's manager.
 Bates returned for her fourth, and the show's sixth season, Roanoke, playing two characters—Thomasin "The Butcher" White and Agnes Mary Winstead.
-She received further Emmy Award nominations for each season.
+She received further Emmy Award nominations for Freak Show and Hotel.

 On September 20, 2016, Bates received a star on the Hollywood Walk of Fame for her work in the film industry.
 Her star is located at 6927 Hollywood Boulevard.
 In 2017, Bates starred in the Netflix television series Disjointed, in which she played the character of Ruth Whitefeather Feldman, an owner of a California medical marijuana dispensary.
 The show aired for two seasons.